Graceville

 An assessment of population growth drivers in Graceville reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the suburb of Graceville's population is estimated at around 4,993.
-This reflects an increase of 229 people since the 2021 Census, which reported a population of 4,764 people.
-The change is inferred from the resident population of 4,916, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 28 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,655 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 93.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of May 2026, the estimated population of Graceville is around 4,993.
+This reflects an increase of 229 people since the 2021 Census, which reported a population of 4,764.
+The change is inferred from the resident population of 4,990 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 30 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,655 persons per square kilometer, placing Graceville in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration, contributing approximately 93.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Considering the projected demographic shifts, a population increase just below the median of national areas is expected for the suburb, with an expected increase of 326 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Considering projected demographic shifts, Graceville is expected to increase by just below the median of national areas, with an estimated population increase of 276 persons to 2041, reflecting a total increase of 5.5% over the 16 years.

 Frequently Asked Questions - Population